MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 - Machine learning extensions for Visual Studio Code (preview) provides you with a full-featured development environment for building and managing your machine learning projects.
 - A Machine learning Command-Line Interface (CLI), Azure Machine Learning includes an Azure CLI extension that provides commands for managing with Azure Machine Learning resources from the command line.
 - Integration with open-source frameworks such as PyTorch, TensorFlow, and scikit-learn and many more for training, deploying, and managing the end-to-end machine learning process.
-- Reinforcement learning with Ray RLlib
+- Reinforcement learning with Ray RLlib.
 - MLflow to track metrics and deploy models or Kubeflow to build end-to-end workflow pipelines.

 The architecture of a Azure Machine Learning deployment is as follows: